-This four-week capstone course focuses on the charge nurse role of the licensed practical nurse in the management of the care of multiple clients in extended care settings.
-The major units discussed are the LPN roles as manager of client care and as manager of staff in extended care.
-Students are assigned to LPN or RN preceptors in charge nurse roles in select extended care settings, with nursing faculty functioning in faculty liaison roles.
-Students work collaboratively with preceptors to assume increased responsibility for multiple clients and the supervision of certified nursing assistants.
-The course prepares the student for beginning practice in the charge nurse role upon program completion.
-Students will study in the classroom, the nursing skills laboratory and extended care settings.
+This capstone course focuses on the leadership role of the licensed practical nurse in managing care of multiple patients in the clinical setting.
+The major units discussed include the LPN role as manager of patient care and as manager of staff in extended care.
+Students are assigned a licensed nurse preceptor in the clinical setting with nursing faculty oversight.
+Students work collaboratively with preceptors to assume increased responsibility for multiple patients and the supervision of certified nursing assistants.
+The course prepares the student for beginning practice in the LPN leadership role upon program completion.
+Instruction is provided in the classroom, nursing skills lab and clinical settings.